TheFocus.AI TheFocus.AI

 Start accessible, go as deep as you want

 Depth 3 — Delegation.
-Chapters 05–06.
+Chapters 06–08.
 The system acts on what it sees.
-Channels, schedules, Computer Use.
+Remote Control, cloud sessions, channels, routines, Computer Use.
 Real automation.
+Ends with the Delegation Review.

 Depth 4 — Production.
-Chapters 07–08.
+Chapters 09–10.
 Habitats, evals, compound systems.
 For teams building production agent infrastructure.
+Ends with the Production Review.

 Chapter Listing